The Venus Morning Apparition

 Because Venus never appears more than 47° from the Sun, the Moon always shows a crescent phase whenever it passes the planet in the sky: a waxing crescent during evening apparitions and a waning crescent during morning apparitions.

-The Moon moves relatively quickly against the background stars (in an Eastward direction, at about its own angular width [0º.5] each hour, or about 12º.2 per day) and because it is relatively close to the Earth, an effect called parallax causes it to appear in a slightly different position (against the background stars) when seen from any two locations on the globe at any given instant; the further apart the locations, the greater the Moon's apparent displacement against the background stars.
+The Moon moves relatively quickly against the background stars in an Eastward direction, at about its own angular width (0º.5) each hour (about 12º.2 per day).
+Because it is relatively close to the Earth, an effect called parallax causes it to appear in a slightly different position (against the background stars) when seen from any two locations on the globe at any given instant; the further apart the locations, the greater the Moon's apparent displacement against the background stars.
 Therefore, for any given date and time listed in the table, the Moon will appear closer to Venus when seen from some locations than others.
 For this reason, the dates shown in the table should be used only for general guidance.

 ^ Back to Top of Page

 Copyright Martin J Powell March 2017